-Various Decoders Channels Scanning Modes
+Various Satellite Decoders Channels Scanning Modes and Methods

-In this section, I shall provide, in a comprehensive manner how you can search for or scan satellite tv channels on any standalone free to air satellite receiver.
+In this section, I shall provide, in a comprehensive manner, how you can search for or scan satellite tv channels on any standalone free-to-air satellite receiver.
 This method will work regardless of the brand of the decoder.

-Method One: PID Scan/Search
+1. Method One: PID Scan/Search

 - Video-PID = PID for Video stream